 In addition to these on-site clinical programs, the coordinators of the Speech and Hearing Clinic also arrange practicum experiences in conjunction with other University programs in Special Education and Human Development and with the State College Area and surrounding school districts and other nearby facilities.
 Also, all students are required to do an off-campus externship.
 The externship is a full-time experience and is completed during the last semester of study.
 Externship sites are selected through consultation with the externship site coordinator and approved by the coordinator.

-The Augmentative and Alternative Communication (AAC) Laboratory (Drs.
-Light and Drager) houses a wide array of state of the art AAC assistive technology designed to meet the needs of individuals with significant communication disabilities.
+The Augmentative and Alternative Communication (AAC) Laboratory (Dr. Janice Light) houses a wide array of state of the art AAC assistive technology designed to meet the needs of individuals with significant communication disabilities.
 This assistive technology is used to support research, education of families and professionals, and service delivery to people with significant communication disabilities.
-The AAC lab also serves as a resource center for individuals who require AAC, their families, professionals, and Penn State students and faculty.
-The AAC lab is composed of two separate rooms, which houses all of the assistive technology, have digital audio and video recording and editing capability, and allow for meeting space.
+The AAC labs also serve as a resource center for individuals who require AAC, their families, professionals, and Penn State students and faculty.
+The AAC Labs house all of the assistive technology, have digital audio and video recording and editing capability, and allow for meeting space.

-The Child Language Development Laboratory (Dr. Miller) studies typical and atypical language development in children and adults, processing of auditory input, and other cognitive abilities related to speech and language.
-The lab is equipped to collect high-quality analog and digital audio and video recordings, and has computer hardware and software for digitizing and editing audio as well as video.
+The Child Language Development Laboratory (Dr. Carol Miller) focuses on typical and atypical language development in children and adults.
+The lab is equipped to collect high-quality analog and digital audio and video recordings.
+Necessary computer hardware and software is available for digitizing and editing audio as well as video.
 Several powerful statistical analysis software packages are used to meet a wide variety of research needs.
 Software for the analysis of language transcripts is also available.
 The lab is equipped with a number of instruments for assessment of language and cognition, and hardware and software for conducting computer-based experiments.

-The Laboratory For The Study Of Visual Supports in Communication And Education (Dr. Krista Wilkinson) houses a variety of projects that seek to improve the effectiveness of visual supports used in communication intervention for individuals with developmental and intellectual disabilities.
+The Laboratory for the Study of Visual Supports in Communication and Education (Dr. Krista Wilkinson) houses a variety of projects that seek to improve the effectiveness of visual support used in communication intervention for individuals with developmental and intellectual disabilities.
 Many such children use visual schedules, calendars, or communication books that have pictures of upcoming activities, desired foods, friends, or favorite social activities.
 The studies in this laboratory examine how systematic consideration of the construction of these displays (placement and color of the symbols on the aid, for instance) might influence functional communication or learning outcomes.
 The research includes basic studies of visual processing conducted within the laboratory as well as applied instructional procedures embedded within storybook reading activities that take place in children’s homes or schools.
 Future planned studies include neuro-imaging studies that will allow us to examine brain responses to the visual communication symbols presented on the displays.